TheOdinProject/curriculum/web_development_101/git_basics/project_practicing_git_basics.md

 This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something.

 * [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) by [Chris Beams](https://github.com/cbeams) provides guidelines for writing neat and concise commit messages.

+* [Learn Github in 20 Minutes](https://www.youtube.com/watch?v=nhNq2kIvi9s&t=952s) by [Colt Steele] provides more knowledge on learning to use GIT and GitHub.